 5. Distract yourself.
 Make a quarantine bucket list of things you want to accomplish during this time and every time you feel bored, go to something on the bucket list.
 Call a friend.
 Read a book.
 Go outside.
+Try some new cannabis strains like the purple bubba strain.
 Anything to distract from the spiral of anxious mush in your brain!

 Please don’t put your mental health last.
 Please don’t wait until you’re overwhelmed, anxious, stressed, and panicked to reach out for support.
 Right now, (not all) but most insurance companies are even waiving copays for mental health therapy to meet the growing needs of the community.
 Call 585-294-1390 or email email@example.com with any questions or to make an appointment.